MarionGranier/Projet_R_Python_M2_REHAB/readme.md

 $\mu$ *is the mean of FuncUseRatio.*
 - **Output:** CV value for each patient, indicating the degree of variability in FuncUseRatio measurements across months.

-## 3.4.
+### 3.4.
 Conclusion
 The analysis of the FuncUseRatio over six consecutive months in post-stroke patients reveals that:

 - The ICC value demonstrates good test-retest reliability (ICC between 0.75 and 0.9), indicating that the FuncUseRatio remains highly stable over time within each patient.

-- The CV values are below 20% for four patients, indicating low to moderate intra-individual relative variability.
+- The CV values are below 10% for two patients and between 10 and 20% for two other patients, indicating low to moderate intra-individual relative variability.

 Together, these results support the conclusion that FuncUseRatio is a consistent and reliable metric for assessing upper limb use in daily life among chronic stroke patients.
 This is consistent with the fact that, in the absence of intervention, motor deficits tend to remain relatively stable in the chronic phase of stroke.
 It may serve as a valuable outcome metric for long-term monitoring of spontaneous arm use at home.